LeighSteiner/deBuggerChecklist/debuggingLog.md

 1) R E M A I N C A L M
 2) GET HELP (doesn't have to be someone who knows more, a fresh pair of eyes can go a long way)
 3) TAKE A BREAK (freshen your own damn eyes)
-4) Google The Error  (list the tools you're using, list the language your using, look for someone generating the error in the same or similar context to you).
+4) Google The Error  (list the tools you're using, list the language you're using, look for someone generating the error in the same or similar context to you).
 5) Avoid compound errors:
 	1)test your code as you write it.
 	2) Consider **writing tests** for your code too!